Jorge Estefan Chidiac

-Charbel Jorge Estefan Chidiac (born 3 July 1963) is a Mexican politician from the Institutional Revolutionary Party.
-He currently represents the XIV Federal Electoral District of Puebla, centered on Izúcar de Matamoros, as a federal deputy in the LXIII Legislature of the Mexican Congress.
+Charbel Jorge Estefan Chidiac (born 3 July 1963) is a Mexican politician from the Institutional Revolutionary Party (PRI).
+He represented Puebla's 14th congressional district, centered on Izúcar de Matamoros, as a federal deputy in the 63rd session of Congress (2015–2018).

 Life

-Estefan graduated from the Instituto Tecnológico Autónomo de México in 1984 with a degree in economics and taught the discipline at the ITAM, the Universidad Popular Autónoma del Estado de Puebla and Universidad de las Américas Puebla.
+Estefan graduated from the Instituto Tecnológico Autónomo de México (ITAM) in 1984 with a degree in economics and taught the discipline at the ITAM, the Universidad Popular Autónoma del Estado de Puebla and Universidad de las Américas Puebla.
 He advanced quickly as an economist; in 1988, he presided over the National College of Economists and also served as its foreign secretary.
 His party career also started; in 1992, he coordinated finances for the PRI's Puebla gubernatorial campaign before moving on to become subsecretary of finances for the state party.
 Between 1993 and 2000, Estefan was the president of the Puebla Institute of Public Administration.

 In the mid-1990s, Estefan presided over international operations at the Puebla Banking Center, where he also served as treasurer and vice president.
 He also served in the PRI as the vice president of the state political council and a district delegate.

-In 1997, voters sent Estefan to the Chamber of Deputies for the first time, in the LVII Legislature of the Mexican Congress, representing the now-defunct 13th district centered on his birthplace of Acatlán de Osorio.
+In 1997, voters sent Estefan to the Chamber of Deputies for the first time, for the 57th Congress, representing Puebla's 13th district centered on his birthplace of Acatlán de Osorio.
 He sat on a variety of commissions, primarily financial, such as Programming, Budget and Public Accounts; Finances and Public Credit; Special to Investigate the Mexican Social Security Institute; and Special to Investigate the Federal Electricity Commission and Central Light and Power.
 While a deputy, Estefan obtained his master's degree in municipal- and state-level public administration from the National Public Administration Institute, and he also briefly served as the PRI's national subsecretary of social management.